JellyMoon26/Automatik/README.md

 # Automatik

-Automatik is a library for the scripts shell for unix.
+Automatik is a library for the scripts shell for linux.